6.2 Net Promoter Score (NPS) Survey

 At a Glance

-~1-2 weeks~1-2 weeks Writing the survey and analyzing it are near-instant now: AI auto-categorizes open-ended verbatims and surfaces sentiment themes in minutes, not days.
-The bottleneck is calendar time — responses have to accumulate.
-You need enough qualified replies (aim for 30+) to trust the score, which means a 5-7 day field window plus a reminder, and detractor close-the-loop calls that run after.
-The send is a moment; gathering the responses is the week or two.
+~1–3 weeks~1–3 weeks Writing the survey and analyzing the responses each take well under an hour: AI categorizes the open-ended answers and surfaces common themes in minutes.
+The main cost is calendar time, because responses have to accumulate.
+You need enough qualified replies (aim for 30 or more) to trust the score, which means a 5-7 day window in the field plus a reminder, followed by the follow-up calls to unhappy customers.
+Sending the survey is quick; gathering the responses is the week or two.

 In Brief